▶️ LISTEN TO THIS ARTICLE

 Before you can test something, you need to know what you're testing for.
 In March 2025, researchers analyzed 1,642 execution traces across seven multi-agent frameworks and published the MAST taxonomy: 14 failure modes organized into three categories.

-System Design Issues are the most common.
+System Design Issues are common.
 Step repetition hits 15.7% of traces, where agents loop through the same action sequence without making progress.
 Disobeying task specifications (11.8%) means the agent completes a task, but not the one it was asked to do.
 Being unaware of termination conditions (12.4%) leads to agents that don't know when to stop.

 Inter-Agent Misalignment is where multi-agent systems get weird.
 Reasoning-action mismatch (13.2%) means the agent's internal reasoning says one thing and its action does another.
 Task derailment (7.4%) happens when an agent goes off-course after misinterpreting another agent's input.
 Information withholding (0.85%) is rare but dangerous: an agent that has relevant information and doesn't share it with collaborating agents.